 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Fish sauce (nam pa, nam pla, nuoc mam, patis) is a condiment popular in Southeast Asian cooking.
-It is created by slowly fermenting fish (generally anchovies) in a salt water mixture, then pressing to produce a thin liquid.
+Fish sauce (nam pa, nam pla) is a condiment created by slowly fermenting fish (generally anchovies) in a salt water mixture, then pressing to produce a thin liquid.
 It has quite the strong smell, but provides a savory umami flavor.
 Brands from different countries will vary a bit in taste and quality.
-Fish sauce is available in most Southeast Asian markets and even some larger grocery stores.
-Be sure to check the ingredient list first.
-The good ones should only contain anchovies, salt, and water.
+It can be found in some larger grocery stores and markets with Southeast Asian ingredients.

-Looking for more tomato-based sauces?
+Looking for more tomato-based recipes?

 - Šalša (Croatian Tomato Sauce)